Oklahoma Bankruptcy HelpHow Do I File Chapter 13 in Oklahoma?

 Bankruptcy courts only accept credit cards, debit cards, or checks from attorneys representing debtors.
 If you are representing yourself, the court will only accept cash or a money order for payment of bankruptcy fees.

 While you do not need to hire a Tulsa bankruptcy attorney to file Chapter 13 in Oklahoma, it is highly recommended.
-You can obtain a free bankruptcy analysis today by calling Financial Freedom Bankruptcy Lawyers of Tulsa at 918-786-9600.
+You can obtain a low-cost bankruptcy analysis today by calling Financial Freedom Bankruptcy Lawyers of Tulsa at 918-786-9600.

 The Process